seattletimes/diaz-pitching/src/trends/trends.md

 Yet those two dozen hundred-plus heaters comprised only a sliver of the total across baseball.

 Thanks largely to the Yankees’ Aroldis Chapman,  MLB pitchers combined to throw 1,379 pitches that clocked triple digits in 2016, the most prolific year of flamethrowers the game has seen.
+(Chapman, who accounted for 538 of those pitches, was suspended 30 games last season because of his involvement in an alleged domestic violence incident during the previous offseason.)

-That’s a 53.7 percent increase over 2015 and nearly 1,000 more than 2010, the year a 22-year-old Chapman debuted in the Reds’ bullpen.
+The 1,379 pitches was a 53.7 percent increase over 2015 and nearly 1,000 more than 2010, the year a 22-year-old Chapman debuted in the Reds’ bullpen.

 What in 2008 was a group of eight led by Joel Zumaya had swelled to 34 pitchers to hit 100 mph in 2015 and 31 in 2016 — including four Mariners, more than any other team.

-“Part of the excitement is keeping one eye on the scoreboard,” said Jonathan Hock, the director of the documentary “Fastball.”
-“When guys like Diaz step up, what are you gonna see?
-You remember that more than anything that happened in the game.
-It used to be that the home run was the slam dunk of baseball.
-Now it’s the 100-mph fastball.
-When you see triple digits on the scoreboard, it is really exciting.
-If can hear it in the crowd, you can feel the electricity.”
+“It seems like everyone out of the pen these days is throwing in the high 90s.
+The game’s definitely evolving,” Mariners infielder Danny Valencia said.
+“Guys are getting bigger, faster, stronger.
+I think the games obviously changing and with nutrition, exercise and modern medicine, it seems like guys are becoming way more athletic and are able to do more impressive stuff.
+It’s definitely more challenging as a hitter to hit those guys.”

 It took all of 13 Class AAA starts in 2010 of Chapman showcasing his record-breaking fastball but little else for the Reds to cut the string and allow his two-pitch repertoire to begin dominating out of the big league bullpen.
 Six years later, Diaz entered the eighth inning of  Class AA Jackson’s game and the next day general manager Jerry Dipoto announced the Mariners were doing the same.